Pelé: Style of play

 Pelé was known for connecting the phrase "The Beautiful Game" with football.
 A prolific goalscorer, he was known for his ability to anticipate his opponents' movements and finish off chances with an accurate and powerful shot with either foot.
-Pelé was also a hard-working and complete player with exceptional vision and intelligence, who was recognised for his precise passing and the ability to provide teammates with assists.
+(Note: Attributed to multiple references:) He has been described as a hard-working and complete player with exceptional vision and intelligence, and has been recognised for his precise passing and ability to provide assists.
+(Note: Attributed to multiple references:) Brazil's 1970 World Cup-winning captain Carlos Alberto Torres remarked: "His great secret was improvisation.
+He had an extraordinary perception of the game."

-In his early career, he played in a variety of attacking positions.
-Although he often operated inside the penalty area as a striker or centre forward, his wide range of skills allowed him to play as an inside forward or a second striker.
-In his later career, he took on a playmaking role behind the strikers, often functioning as an attacking midfielder.
-Pelé's unique playing style combined speed, creativity, and technical skill with physical power, stamina, and athleticism.
+During his early career, Pelé played in a variety of attacking positions.
+Although he often operated inside the penalty area as a striker or centre forward, his wide range of skills allowed him to also play as an inside forward or a second striker.
+(Note: Attributed to multiple references:) Later in his career, he took on a playmaking role behind the strikers, often functioning as an attacking midfielder.
+Pelé's playing style combined speed, creativity, and technical skill with physical power, stamina, and athleticism.
 His technique, flair, agility, and dribbling skills allowed him to beat opponents with the ball, and frequently saw him use sudden changes of direction and elaborate feints to get past players, such as his trademark move, the drible da vaca.
-Another one of his signature moves was the paradinha, or little stop.
+(Note: Attributed to multiple references:) Another one of his signature moves was the paradinha, or "little stop".
 (Note: Pelé would stop in the middle of a run-up to a penalty kick before shooting the ball; goalkeepers complained that this gave strikers an unfair advantage, however, and in the 1970s, FIFA banned this move from competitions.)
 Pelé excelled in the air, due to his heading accuracy, timing, and elevation.
-Renowned for his bending shots, he was also an accurate free-kick taker (ranked second of all time with 70) and penalty taker, although he often refrained from taking penalties, stating that he believed it to be a cowardly way to score.
+(Note: Attributed to multiple references:) He was known for his bending shots and the accuracy of his free kicks and penalty kicks, although he often refrained from taking penalty kicks, as he believed it was a cowardly way to score.
+Pelé earned a reputation for being a "big game player" due to his tendency to score crucial goals in important matches.
+(Note: Attributed to multiple references:)

 Pelé was also known to be a fair and highly influential player, who stood out for his charismatic leadership and sportsmanship on the pitch.
 His warm embrace of Bobby Moore following the Brazil vs England game at the 1970 World Cup is viewed as the embodiment of sportsmanship, with The New York Times stating the image "captured the respect that two great players had for each other.
 As they exchanged jerseys, touches, and looks, the sportsmanship between them was all in the image.
 No gloating and no fist-pumping from Pelé.
 No despair, no defeatism from Bobby Moore."
-Pelé also earned a reputation for being a "big game player" due to his tendency to score crucial goals in important matches.